Written and reviewed by a professional personal trainer.

 We’ve already discussed postpartum exercise, but now we’re going to provide an overview of a very particular form of exercise: jogging strollers.

 If you’re a running enthusiast, this invention might save you hours of your life and add a whole new dimension to bonding with your child.
-This means taking your child out on runs with you, no childcare needs, and the opportunity to improve your fitness in novel and challenging ways.
+This means taking your child out on runs with you, no childcare needs, no need for a bulky car seat, and the opportunity to improve your fitness in novel and challenging ways.

 The jogging stroller has attracted attention lately for its promise and popularity, and it might be the next stage in your exercise plan.
 We’re going to take you through what it is, how it works, how it can impact your running, and how to stay safe while getting the best out of your exercise.

 Once you’ve been doing some gentle exercise for a couple of months, you might start to seek out something that presents you with a little more challenge.
 This might seem difficult to do with limits placed on your time, but running might be your perfect fit – especially since you can take your baby with you.

 One of the best purchases you can make as a new parent getting back into an exercise routine is the Jogging Stroller.

 Using the jogging stroller might be the best way to fit running into your day; maintaining you fitness (and sanity).
 You will also be getting baby out into the fresh air and nature at the same time – never a bad thing!

 Jogging strollers are a classic design and look like a normal stroller – only sturdier.
 The key difference is that jogging strollers possess three larger wheels instead of the usual four small ones.

 Jogging strollers also feature a ‘pod’.
 This acts to enclose the baby in a weather-proof cocoon, keeping them safe and secure in all conditions.
 Some strollers can be converted, allowing you to pull the pod along behind a bike if you would prefer to cycle.